What is cartilage?

 Cartilage is the smooth covering on the ends of bones, and serves two major roles:

-1. Provides a smooth surface so that bones can glide over one another during joint movement.
+1. It provides a smooth surface so that bones can glide over one another during joint movement.

-2. Acts as a shock absorber during moments of stress on the joint.
+2. It acts as a shock absorber during moments of stress on the joint.

-As with all body tissues, cartilage is continually being broken down and rebuilt.
+As with all body tissues, cartilage is continually breaking down and rebuilding.
 However, in arthritic joints, inflammatory processes accelerate the break-down of cartilage.
 Therefore, causing many of the symptoms and joint deformities associated with arthritis.